documents4j/documents4j/README.md

 be retrieved by calling the factory method `LocalConverter.make()`.
 A builder that allows for custom configuration is created via the factory method `LocalConverter.builder()`.

+**Important**: Note that you have to manually add a dependency to the *no.kantega/pdf-converter-transformer-msoffice-word* module to the class path in order to convert files in the MS Word format.
+This decision was made in order to allow a more modular use of future versions of the converter.
+If you attempt to use the `LocalConverter` without this dependency, a `LinkageError` will be thrown when attempting to create an `LocalConverter` instance.

 Remote converter
 ---------------------
 The `RemoteConverter` implementation of `IConverter` connects to a conversion server (described below).
 This implementation